PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 ## Integration

-There are two kinds of integrals in the weighted-residual finite element method: integrals over the interior  of the domain,  and integrals over the boundary of the domain.
+There are two kinds of integrals in the weighted-residual finite element method: integrals over the *interior*  of the domain,  and integrals over the *boundary* of the domain.

 Consequently, in a typical simulation one would need  two meshes: one for the interior  of the domain,  and one for the boundary.
-Obviously, the one for the boundary will be derived from the mesh  constructed for the interior.
+Obviously, the mesh for the boundary will be derived from the mesh  constructed for the interior.

 Often only a part  of the entire boundary   is   used:  on some parts of the boundary  the  boundary condition is implied as homogeneous (i. e. zero).
 For instance, a traction-free boundary.
 Therefore the necessary integrals are typically evaluated over a subset of the entire boundary.